 I obtained my master's degree at Northeastern Petroleum University in China (2018).
-During my three-year study in the Center of Functional Composite led by Prof. Huaiyuan Wang, I made a progress in fabricating superhydrophobic and superamphiphobic materials based on cost-effective chemical approaches.
-While my main focus at that time was the chemical synthesis of materials, I gained experiences in the use of scanning electron microscopy (SEM/FESEM), XRD, differential scanning calorimetry (DSC), atomic force microscopy (AFM) and electrochemical impedance spectroscopy (EIS).
+During my three-year study in the Center of Functional Composite led by Prof. Huaiyuan WangLink opens in a new window, I worked on the fabrication of superhydrophobic and superamphiphobic materials via cost-effective chemical approaches.
+While my main focus at that time was on the chemical synthesis of material, I gained experiences in the use of scanning electron microscopy (SEM/FESEM), XRD, differential scanning calorimetry (DSC), atomic force microscopy (AFM) and electrochemical impedance spectroscopy (EIS).

-In 2019, I started my PhD study with the support from China Scholarship Council at Swansea University (supervisor: Prof. Christian Klinke).
-After I moved from Swansea to Warwick, I carried out works in the Microscopy Group and Terahertz/Ultrafast Spectroscopy Group.
+In 2019, I started my PhD study at Swansea University with the support from China Scholarship Council (supervisor: Prof. Christian KlinkeLink opens in a new window).
+After I moved from Swansea to Warwick, I joined both the Microscopy Group and Terahertz/Ultrafast Spectroscopy Group.
 My current supervisors are Dr. Jeremy Sloan and Dr. James Lloyd-Hughes.

-The project I used to work on was the fabrication of functional composite materials and the characterization of their anti-corrosive properties.
+The project I used to work on was the fabrication of functional composite materials and characterization of their anti-corrosive property.
 My PhD project at Swansea University was to develop narrow bandgap single-crystalline 2D metal chalcogenide nanomaterials (e.g., rock-salt PbS and SnS).
-My current research area in Warwick is to study the atomic structures and transient spectroscopic performances of 1D nanowire-filled single-walled carbon nanotubes (NW-filled SWCNTs).
-To determine the lattice structure of these uniquely thin 1D nanomaterials, I carried out electron microscopic imaging based on Warwick's world-class Aberration-Corrected Annular Dark-Field Scanning Transmission Electron Micrpscope (AC-ADF-STEM).
-I also studied the properties of materials by SEM, peak-force tapping (ScanAsyst) AFM and confocal Raman spectroscopy (based in Warwick and CNRS (Nantes, France)).
-To "visualize" the sub-picosecond exciton dynamics and charge carrier properties of materials, I carried out steady-state and femtosecond pump-probe measurements in the Warwick Centre for Ultrafast Spectroscopy (WCUS) and terahertz lab.
+My current research focus in Warwick is to study the atomic structures and transient spectroscopic performances of 1D nanowire-filled single-walled carbon nanotubes (NW-filled SWCNTs).
+To determine the lattice structure of these uniquely thin 1D nanomaterials, I carried out electron microscopic imaging / electron diffraction measurements based on Warwick's world-class Aberration-Corrected Annular Dark-Field Scanning Transmission Electron Micrpscope (AC-ADF-STEM).
+I also studied the properties of materials by SEM, peak-force tapping (ScanAsyst) AFM and confocal Raman spectroscopy (using facilities based in Warwick and CNRS (Nantes, France)).
+To "visualize" the sub-picosecond exciton dynamics and charge carrier properties of the materials, I carried out steady-state and femtosecond pump-probe measurements (e.g., PL, FTIR, time-domain terahertz time-domain spectroscopy (THz-TDS), transient absorption) in the Warwick Centre for Ultrafast Spectroscopy (WCUS) and the terahertz lab.

 I am currently a lab demonstrator in the 1st Year Physics Laboratory.